dcangulo/posts-unique-view-counter/readme.txt

 == Installation ==

+For step by step installation guide with visuals you may refer to this <a href="https://www.davidangulo.xyz/how-to-display-number-of-post-views-wordpress/" target="_blank">link</a> instead.

 1. In your WordPress admin menu on the left hover to Plugins and click Add New.
 2. Enter "Posts Unique View Counter" in the text box in the upper right corner.
 3. Find the plugin entitled Posts Unique View Counter By David Angulo then click Install Now.